Marzo

 Marzo is an Italian ([ˈmartso]) and Spanish ([ˈmaɾθo](Castilian) or [ˈmaɾso](Latin America)) surname.
-Marzo in both languages means March and the name originally indicated a special connection of its bearer to the third month of the year.
-Besides Spain and Italy its area of distribution includes most of the Spanish-speaking world and all countries with a considerable Italian diaspora.
+Marzo in both languages means March and the name originally indicated a special connection of its bearer to the third month of the year or Highest general army rank.
+Besides Spain, Galicia Spain, Philippines and Italy its area of distribution includes most of the Spanish-speaking world and all countries with a considerable Italian diaspora.

 Notable people with this name include: